Individual differences in responses to entertainment

 Dissertation research

 Karin conducted her Ph.D. research as part of the larger project “The entertainization of childhood”, supervised by Professor Patti Valkenburg and Dr. Jessica Taylor Piotrowski.
 Between 2011 and 2015, this project consisted of a large longitudinal study that aimed to uncover which children are most susceptible to entertainment effects and why.
 Karin’s specific focus was on violent media entertainment and its relationship with early adolescents’ aggressive behavior.
 This research culminated in five published articles and a dissertation that was successfully defended cum laude in February 2016.
+Karin’s dissertation work was featured in several media outlets, such as De Volkskrant and Radio 1.

-This page was last updated on June 29, 2023.
+This page was last updated in November 2025.